jasonmichaelhancock/moovietribe/README.md

 This project is an introduction to Git and GitHub.
 Git is a method of source code management which is local to your computer,and GitHub is a websit that serves as the location for projects on the internet.
+Another sentence means more information.